apache/incubator-kie-tools/packages/serverless-workflow-standalone-editor/README.md

   - `npm install @kie-tools/serverless-workflow-standalone-editor`

-- To import each Editor library:
+- To import SWF Editor library:

   - `import * as SwfEditor from "@kie-tools/serverless-workflow-standalone-editor/dist/swf"`

 ### Usage

-The API is the same for both editors.
-Here is an example on how to open the Serverless Workflow standalone Editor:
+Here is an example on how to open the Serverless Workflow standalone Editor using the provided API:

 ```
 const editor = SwfEditor.open({